 But behind my not accepting help there are two main motivations – the noble, and the decidedly ignoble.

 Nobly, I find myself in a situation – usually of my own making – and feel that I ought to be able to cope with this by myself.
 That is, we decided to have four children, very close together – I should be able to get the shopping done and children fed and house clean!
 I can make my own bed, lie in it and be happy about it!

-I got more and more pregnant, and our lives were slightly on hold whilst we pestered doctors and neurologists for an answer that, when forthcoming, was not what we had hoped – namely, that this was neurological, degenerative and would not likely improve.
+I got more and more pregnant, and our lives were slightly on hold whilst we pestered doctors and neurologists for an answer that, when forthcoming, was not good news – namely, that this was neurological, degenerative; would likely not improve.

-Two months later, in May 2016, he had an MRI which showed something quite different.
+Two months later – and many tearful phone calls to doctors to speed up appointments – in May 2016, he had an MRI which showed something quite different.
 He had a herniated thoracic disc!
 We celebrated!
 It wasn’t degenerative after all.
 They booked us in to see a neurosurgeon the following day.

 So, to the main thread of this post – the accepting help part.
 Clearly, this was a pretty difficult time for us, with terrible timing to boot.
 We really needed an extra pair of hands to help while we shuttled from hospital appointments, neurology appointments, midwife appointments, obstetric appointments – the list was long.
 We needed help getting the children out and about – to parties, to friends.

 We needed help to get to the hospital when I was in labour, we needed help while my husband had his surgery and during his recovery.
 We were so lucky to have people in our lives that were there for us during all these moments.
 And something strange happened, as I started to feel more comfortable saying ‘actually, yes please’ to offers of lifts and entertainment for children and to family coming over to just be around with us.